This story has been updated. It was first published on November 18, 2020.

 There’s no question that glasses are amazing.
-They’re simple pieces of engineering that solve sometimes complex problems affecting human eyes, allowing wearers to take in the beauty of the natural world.
+They’re simple pieces of engineering that allow faulty-eyed wearers to take in the beauty of the natural world.
 But glasses can also be annoying—especially when the lenses fog up while you’re wearing a mask.

 Since the beginning of the COVID-19 pandemic, this has been an issue for many of the more than 164 million US adults who wear specs.
-Lens fog can quickly go from mildly bothersome to downright dangerous, and it’s only going to get worse as lower temperatures lead to more misty lenses.
+Lens fog can quickly go from mildly bothersome to downright dangerous, and it gets worse in the second half of the year when lower temperatures lead to more misty lenses.

 Why, oh why do my glasses keep fogging up when I’m wearing a mask?